PeterChu3/ppmToLED/README.md

 ## Story
 ![Schematic View rev1](https://github.com/chuy4ever/ppmToLED/blob/main/Images/riding.gif?raw=true)

 I ride with my friend Brendan Bassett on our electric skateboards around Atlanta.
 However, there is a slight problem with Brendan's build.
 Under high speed the board seems to cutout with no fault recorded.
-We are assuming that the motor controller is fine and the controller is briefly not outputing the correct ppm signal.
-We had issues with the remote before, but we had to make our solution to test our theory.
+We are assuming that the motor controller is fine and Brendan's hand controller/reciever is briefly not outputing the correct ppm signal.
+We had issues with the remote before, but we had to design and make our solution to test our theory.

 ## Our solution
 We will tap into the PPM signal and decode it using a microcontroller.

 Then we will output to some addressable LEDs.
-We will code a map function that intensifies the brightness based on the magnitue of the PPM signal.
+We will code a map function that intensifies the brightness based on the magnitude of the PPM signal.

-Probably full brake would result in full bright red.
+Full brake would result in full brightness red.

-Probably full acceleration would result in full bright green.
+Full acceleration would result in full brightness green.

-A netural signal would result in off LEDs or display a neutral color.
+A neutral signal would result in off LEDs or display a neutral color.

 ## Explanation
 The board uses a ATtiny85 to decode the PPM signal and output to a few addressable LEDs.

 The input is 5v and provided by the motor controller.

-The outputs are also 5v.
+The outputs are also 5v on all connectors.
 There is a connector for both PPM and LED out.

 ## Schematic and Board layout